jaysee260/articles/README.md

 #### NOTE
 Running `npm start` will use `webpack-dev-server` to serve the application on a live development server, and will open the application on your browser automatically.

-_If_ (and only if) you wish to test if production intended builds are successful, follow these steps:
+_If_ you wish to test if production intended builds are successful, follow these steps:

 1. `npm run build`
 1. open `./dist/index.html` in your browser.